husmus00/mano-lib/README.md

 # mano

-An assembler and simulator library for the Mano Machine RISC CPU, as described in "Computer System Architecture" by M. Morris Mano.
+An assembler and emulator for the Mano Machine RISC CPU, as described in "Computer System Architecture" by M. Morris Mano.

-See [github.com/husmus00/mano-rs](https://github.com/husmus00/mano-rs) for examples of CLI, TUI, and web-based Mano Machine simulators built using this library.
+See [github.com/husmus00/mano-rs](https://github.com/husmus00/mano-rs) for examples of CLI, TUI, and web-based applications built using this library.

 ## Features

 - **Assembler**: Compiles Mano assembly language to machine code
-- **CPU Simulator**: Executes assembled programs instruction by instruction
+- **CPU Emulator**: Executes assembled programs instruction by instruction
 - **State Inspection**: Access CPU registers and memory at any point
 - **Message System**: Collect informational, debug, and error messages during execution